eMahtab/pessimistic-locking/README.md

   PRIMARY KEY (`product_id`));
 ```
 ## Step 2 : Insert a product record in the product_inventory table
+We insert a product with product_id as 1 and quantity set to 5
 ```sql
 INSERT INTO product_inventory(product_id,product_name,quantity)
 VALUES (1,'Some Popular Product',5);
 ```

 ### Step 3 : Write the code, making sure no two threads update the same product at the same time
+In the below
 ```java
 package net.mahtabalam;